The Man in the Gray Flannel Suit: Plot

-Tom is initially supervised by Bill Ogden (Henry Daniell), an oily micromanager and office politician who rejects Tom's drafts of an important speech Hopkins intends to launch the campaign with, substituting his own platitude-filled draft of what Ogden thinks Hopkins wants to hear.
-Aware the impetus for that pitch came from Hopkins himself, and dangerously pressured by Ogden, Tom plans to play along and accept that draft, but, coaxed by Betsy, presents his original ideas to Hopkins instead.
-Hopkins is both stunned and intrigued by Tom's incisive approach and naked candor, but their meeting at Hopkins' city suite is interrupted by the unwelcome news that his daughter has eloped.
-Deeply disturbed, Hopkins becomes reflective, and relates to Tom that his son "did the right thing" and refused a commission in World War II and was subsequently killed in action as an enlisted man.
+Tom is initially supervised by Bill Ogden, an officious micromanager and office politician who rejects Tom's drafts of an important speech with which Hopkins intends to launch the campaign, substituting his platitude-filled draft of what Ogden thinks Hopkins wants to hear.
+Aware the impetus for that pitch came from Hopkins and dangerously pressured by Ogden, Tom plans to play along and accept that draft but coaxed by Betsy, presents his original ideas to Hopkins instead.
+Hopkins is stunned and intrigued by Tom's incisive approach and naked candor but their meeting at Hopkins' city suite is interrupted by the unwelcome news that his daughter has eloped with an older man.
+Deeply disturbed, Hopkins becomes reflective and relates to Tom that his son "did the right thing" and refused a commission in World War II and was killed in action as an enlisted man.
 Hopkins now regrets having ignored his family and advises Tom not to make the same mistake.

-Betsy abruptly sells the family's modest suburban home and moves them into Tom's late grandmother's mansion, which she derides as "Dragonwyck".
-Complications immediately ensue when Edward (Joseph Sweeney), the old woman's longtime caretaker, claims that Tom's grandmother had bequeathed him the estate.
-Judge Bernstein (Lee J. Cobb) intercedes and presents evidence which suggests that not only did Edward forge the bequest letter, but he also padded his bills, thus depleting the estate and accumulating a large fortune that he could not otherwise explain.
+When a man makes an offer to buy the couple's modest suburban home, the family moves into Tom's late grandmother's larger house, which they dub "Dragonwyck."
+Complications immediately ensue when Edward, the grandmother's longtime caretaker, claims that Tom's grandmother had bequeathed him the estate.
+Judge Bernstein intercedes and presents evidence suggesting not only did Edward forge the bequest letter but also padded his bills, depleting the estate and accumulating a fortune that could not otherwise be explained.
 The Raths are able to keep the house.

-At his new job, Tom runs into elevator operator Caesar (Keenan Wynn), his sergeant in Italy.
-Caesar is married to the cousin of his Italian flame Maria, and tells Tom that Maria and her son by Tom are desperate for money in their still war-ravaged country.
-Tom has kept his affair and possible child a secret from Betsy, but, goaded that evening by her admonition to always tell the truth, he now tells her.
-Betsy reacts angrily and speeds away recklessly in the family car.
+At his new job, Tom runs into elevator operator Caesar, his sergeant in Italy.
+Caesar is married to the cousin of his Italian lover Maria and tells Tom that Maria and her son by Tom are desperate for money in their war-ravaged country.
+Tom has kept his relationship and child a secret from Betsy, but in a conversation that evening about the need to be truthful in marriage, Tom now tells Betsy about Maria and the child.
+Betsy, heartbroken and anguished by the betrayal, speeds away in the family car.

-The following morning, South Bay police call to tell Tom that they have Betsy, who ran out of gas during her flight.
-Hopkins then calls to ask Tom to accompany him on a trip to California in support of the new campaign.
-Tom declines, saying that he just wants to "work 9 to 5 and spend the rest of the time with my family", a decision Hopkins respectfully but ruefully accepts.
+The following morning, South Bay police tell Tom that they have Betsy, who they found wandering down the Merrick Parkway, having ran out of gas during her flight.
+As he is about to get to the police station, Hopkins calls to ask Tom to accompany him on a trip to California in support of the new campaign.
+Tom declines, saying he just wants to "work 9 to 5 and spend the rest of the time with my family," a decision Hopkins respectfully but ruefully accepts.
 Tom retrieves Betsy and they reconcile.
-The couple then go to Judge Bernstein to set up a third-person conduit for sending funds to Tom's son in Italy.
-They leave together, embrace, and kiss.
+The couple go to Judge Bernstein to set up a third-person conduit for sending funds to Tom's son in Italy.
+They leave together, embrace and kiss.